HyperCells/HyperCells.github.io/source/contents/GettingStarted/getSetGo_HyperCells.md

 )
 ```

-The option <code class="code-gap" style="font-size:1.1em;">simplify</code> specifies the maximum wordlength that should be checked for simplifying expressions in terms of the translation generators <code class="code-gap" style="font-size:1.1em;">g1</code>, <code class="code-gap" style="font-size:1.1em;">g2</code>, etc. The default value is <code class="code-gap" style="font-size:1.1em;">0</code> which means that no simplification is performed.
+The option <code class="code-gap">simplify</code> specifies the maximum wordlength that should be checked for simplifying expressions in terms of the translation generators <code class="code-gap">g1</code>, <code class="code-gap">g2</code>, etc. The default value is <code class="code-gap">0</code> which means that no simplification is performed.
 While the graph itself represents the compactified cell, potential translations associated with the edges crossing from one copy of the cell to another are stored as well.
 See <a target="_blank" href="https://patrick-lenggenhager.github.io/HyperCells/doc/chap3_mj.html#X7945E96B7A771F5A">3.7</a> for more details the format of the vertices, edges, faces, and the boundary.

-The cell graph can be exported using the <code class="code-gap" style="font-size:1.1em;">Export</code> (<a target="_blank" href="https://patrick-lenggenhager.github.io/HyperCells/doc/chap3_mj.html#X7945E96B7A771F5A">3.7-13</a>) operation, see <a target="_blank" href="https://patrick-lenggenhager.github.io/HyperCells/doc/chap7_mj.html#X7CFBF28C7E45D68A">7.1</a> for more details on the produced file format to import it using other software.
+The cell graph can be exported using the <code class="code-gap">Export</code> (<a target="_blank" href="https://patrick-lenggenhager.github.io/HyperCells/doc/chap3_mj.html#X7945E96B7A771F5A">3.7-13</a>) operation, see <a target="_blank" href="https://patrick-lenggenhager.github.io/HyperCells/doc/chap7_mj.html#X7CFBF28C7E45D68A">7.1</a> for more details on the produced file format to import it using other software.

 With the cell graph at hand, we can derive a model graph, such as a tessellation graph, i.e., the nearest-neighbor graph of the {math}`\{8,8\}`-tessellation of the hyperbolic plane restricted to the primitive cell: